-Streamline allows an application to manually create annotations, which can be used as an alternative source of frame boundary annotations. - Note ] If you are hand-coding Performance Advisor annotations, use the gator_me.py script instead of lwi_me.py script.
-The script is located in the Arm Mobile Studio installation directory: <install_directory>/performance_advisor/lwi/helpers/</install_directory> ı Native code The native C code to include for generating annotations is located in the <ms_install>/streamline/gator/annotate/directory.</ms_install> Į Unity plug-in code Source code for a proof-of-concept plug-in for Unity 2018.2, which provides C# bindings for the Streamline annotation functions, is located here: 1 [GitHub] ARM-software Mobile Studio Unity Plugin ene erating frame boundary annotations f The Graphics Analyzer interceptor automatically adds frame boundary annotations.
+Streamline allows an application to manually create annotations, which can be used as an alternative source of frame boundary annotations.

+If you are hand-coding Performance Advisor annotations, use the gator_me.py script instead of lwi_me.py script.
+The script is located in the Arm Mobile Studio installation directory: <install_directory>/performance_advisor/lwi/helpers/

+Native code

+The native C code to include for generating annotations is located in the <ms_install>/streamline/ gator/annotate/ directory.

+Unity plug-in code

+Source code for a proof-of-concept plug-in for Unity 2018.2, which provides C# bindings for the Streamline annotation functions, is located here:

+[GitHub] ARM-software Mobile Studio Unity Plugin

+6.1.1 Generating frame boundary annotations

+The Graphics Analyzer interceptor automatically adds frame boundary annotations.
 However, for more flexibility over how the frames are defined, you can manually specify the annotations.
+For example, if you only want to track certain frames or if you have multiple contexts.

+To implement frame boundary annotations manually, generate Streamline marker annotations matching the following regular expression format, where the number is a monotonically incrementing frame number:

+F(/d+)

+For example:

+F10 F11 F12

+6.1.2 Generating region annotations

-For example, if you only want to track certain frames or if you have multiple contexts. t To implement frame boundary annotations manually, generate Streamline marker annotations matching the following regular expression format, where the number is a monotonically incrementing frame number: F(/d+) J For example: F10 F11 F12 ene erating region annotations 9 Region annotations enable you to define consecutive frames as a named group to help you see which part of your application is running when you review its performance.
-Performance Advisor produces a separate section in the report for each defined region so that you can analyze the metrics for each region in more detail. - To define a region in your code, manually generate Streamline marker annotations: Region Start <region name=""> Region End <region name=""></region></region>
+Region annotations enable you to define consecutive frames as a named group to help you see which part of your application is running when you review its performance.
+Performance Advisor produces a separate section in the report for each defined region so that you can analyze the metrics for each region in more detail.

+To define a region in your code, manually generate Streamline marker annotations:

+'''

+Region Start <region name>

+Region End <region name>

+'''

+To prevent an error, ensure that region names are unique by appending a number to the end of the region name.